paulmouzas/paulmouzas.github.io/_posts/2014-12-31-implementing-a-hash-table.md

 {% endhighlight %}
 To retrieve the town that 06770 is associated with you simply write town = zip_map['06770'].

-So why exactly do we use this instead of something else.
+So why exactly do we use this instead of something else?
 I can think of another way to store key, value pairs.
 Using a list of tuples would get the job done as well.

 {% highlight python %}